-They stood and dropped their weapons and went to run at the same time the jack of hearts tossed an object in his direction.
+They stood and went to run at the same time the jack of hearts tossed an object in his direction.
 It solidified in mid-air.
 He caught it and pulled back the hammer and fired once, twice.
 The bullets tore into the floor at their feet, abruptly halting their progress.

-“You don’t want one of these primitive lead projectiles in your genetically perfect brain-pans burstin’ with those 200 IQs, so I suggest you stop!”
+“You don’t want one of these primitive lead projectiles in your genetically perfect brain-pans burstin’ with those genius IQs, so I suggest you stop!”